 This section provides information about bird conservation partnerships and plans.
 Many, but not all, of these plans are split into four bird guilds: landbirds, shorebirds, waterbirds, and waterfowl.
 The plans provide information about the most important species, habitat needs, and necessary conservation actions at multiple scales.
 Further, the partnerships offer many other resources that may be useful to land trusts.

-- State of the World’s Birds Report 2022
+- 2022 U.S. State of the Birds

 - NABCI Relevancy Toolkit

 The North American Bird Conservation Initiative offers a relevancy toolkit that demonstrates how bird conservation can contribute to a diverse set of economic interests, human health, clean air, and clean water.

 - ShorebirdViz: Track Shorebird Migration on Your Land

 Shorebirds make some of the longest migratory trips in the bird world, with some species travelling from South America to Alaska every year and seeking wetland refuge throughout their journey.
 To better understand shorebird movement and relative abundance, the Cornell…